What You Need to Know About Summer Financial Aid

 For students enrolled in Castleton classes and/or CCV classes, the first day of aid posting will typically be July 1.
 At that time, students must be eligible for the aid, which requires them to be enrolled in the classes the award is based on in order for that aid to post.
 For Castleton courses, no tuition refunds are made after the second day of class meetings; therefore, aid will not be adjusted if courses are dropped after aid has disbursed.
 For students enrolled in CCV summer courses, there is a separate schedule for pro-rated tuition adjustments; however, aid will generally follow Castleton’s policy so it is likely that no adjustments will be made after eligible aid has posted.
 If a student is scheduled to receive a second disbursement of aid that disbursement will only post if the student remains eligible.

-Please return your completed application to the Financial & Registration Services Office and schedule an appointment to meet with one of the Financial Aid Officers.
+Please return your completed application to the Financial & Registration Services Office or email it to firstname.lastname@example.org and schedule an appointment (phone or zoom) to meet with one of the Financial Aid Officers.
 Summer tuition costs must be paid at the time of registration with Summer Financial Aid or other payment options.

 Preferred Completion Date